 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) place duties on people and companies who own, operate or have control over lifting equipment.
 This includes all businesses and organisations whose employees use lifting equipment, whether owned by them or not.
 The Regulations require that lifting equipment provided for use at work is:

-- Strong & stable enough for the particular use and marked clearly to indicate safe working loads
+- Strong & stable enough for the specific use and marked clearly to indicate safe working loads

 - Positioned and installed to minimise any risks

-- Used safely e.g. the work is planned, organised and performed by competent people
+- Used safely e.g. the work is planned, organised and performed by trained employees

 - Subject to ongoing thorough examination and where appropriate, inspection by competent people.